echi22/stori/README.md

    go mod tidy
    ```
 3. **Configure SMTP and account info:**
-   - Edit `config.json` with your SMTP credentials (see below for safe testing).
+   - This project uses [Ethereal Email](https://ethereal.email/) for SMTP testing.
+Credentials are provided in `config.json`.
+   - **Note:** This is insecure and for challenge/demo purposes only.
+See below for production advice.
    - Edit `accounts.csv` and `transactions.csv` as needed.
 4. **Run the application:**
    ```sh